-No dividends on shares of Series G Preferred Stock shall be authorized by our board of directors or paid or set apart for payment by us at any time when the terms and provisions of any agreement of ours, including any agreement relating to our indebtedness, prohibit the authorization, payment or setting apart for payment thereof or provide that the authorization, payment or setting apart for payment thereof would constitute a breach of the agreement or a default under the agreement, or if the authorization, payment or setting apart for payment shall be restricted or prohibited by law.
+No dividends on shares of Series G Preferred Stock shall be authorized by our board of directors or paid or set apart for payment by us at any time when the terms and provisions of any agreement of ours, including any agreement relating to our indebtedness, prohibit the authorization, payment or setting apart for payment thereof or provide that the authorization, payment or setting apart for payment or a default under the agreement, or if the authorization, payment or setting apart for payment shall be restricted or prohibited by law.
 You should review the information appearing above under "Risk Factors - We may not be able to pay dividends on the Series G Preferred Stock" for information as to, among other things, other circumstances under which we may be unable to pay dividends on the Series G Preferred Stock.